'I'm out of words:' Man gets heartwarming surprise after losing everything in Eaton Fire

 Like so many others, Jordan is still struggling to find housing, forcing him to sleep in his car sometimes.

-Despite the difficulties, Jordan remains focused on a brighter future and is determined not to lose the smile that now fills his soul.
+Despite the difficulties, Jordon remains focused on a brighter future and is determined not to lose the smile that now fills his soul.

 "Get everything I need, a roof over my head, and just keep dancing," he said.
 "That's what I want to do: teach kids to dance, move forward ... that's my goal, and keep that smile going."